History of Dedham, Massachusetts, 1700–1799: Wealth

 By 1736, the wealthiest 20% of the town included 50 men, as opposed to 20 men roughly 50 years before.
 In the same time period, the richest 5% of the population still only owned 15% of the property, as they did nearly 100 years before.
 The richest 10% of the population owned 25% of the property.
 In some nearby cities and towns, by contrast, the top 5% owned one-third of all property and the top 10% owned more than 50%.

 As the population grew, disparities in wealth became apparent and "a permanent group of dependent poor began to appear" in the 1700s.
 Part of the reason for the emergence of this class was the scarcity of land could not keep up with the growing population.
 In Dedham, the poorest 20% owned jut 5% of the property in 1730.
 For this population, the standard of living fell from "one of near independence to one of scrabbling inadequacy" in just 40 years.

 The core of this group, which rose from 5% to 10% of taxpayers and increasing over the same time period, did not own any land at all.
 Those seeking charity no longer just consisted of widows, orphans, and the disabled but began to include grown men who could not earn enough to survive.
 It was during this time that records first mention "the poor," and a poor house would be opened for them in 1711.

 The poor became increasingly concentrated in the outlying lands were the soil was poorest.
 By the midpoint of the 18th century, in 1750, the outer precincts would contain 60% of the population but 75% of the poor.
-The men in the village, who tended to come from senior lines of old families, were disproportionately likely to be in the richest 10% of taxpayers.
+The men in the central village, who tended to come from senior lines of old families, were disproportionately likely to be in the richest 10% of taxpayers.

 The wealth lost by this population was gained equally by all other classes in town.
 There was no indication by this time that an upper class had emerged though by the middle of the century they were on their way.
 Even the richest men were still likely to be farmers, or perhaps a merchant or inn keeper.
 Though the demand for food in Boston, just 10 miles away, was growing, farmers did not make contracts to deliver large amounts of crops.
 Instead, they grew enough to feed their families and a little extra to trade.
 Most men could expect to lead the same sort of life and lifestyle that his father did, and at least 75% had the same occupation.